bytedeco/javacv/README.txt

 ==Quick Start for OpenCV==
 First, put all the JAR files (`javacpp.jar`, `javacv.jar`, and `javacv-*.jar`) somewhere in your classpath, and make sure that the library files of OpenCV can be found either in their default installation directory or in the system PATH, which includes the current directory under Windows.
+(For answers to problems frequently encountered with OpenCV on the Windows platform, please refer to [http://code.google.com/p/javacv/wiki/Windows7AndOpenCV  Common issues with OpenCV under Windows 7].)
 Here are some more specific instructions for common cases:

-NetBeans (Java SE 6):
+NetBeans (Java SE 6 or 7):
  * In the Projects window, right-click the Libraries node of your project, and select "Add JAR/Folder...".
  * Locate the JAR files, select them, and click OK.

-Eclipse (Java SE 6):
+Eclipse (Java SE 6 or 7):
  * Navigate to Project > Properties > Java Build Path > Libraries and click "Add External JARs..."
  * Locate the JAR files, select them, and click OK.